little-world/spring-security-course/src/docs/cryptography/04-certificate.md

 # Certificate

+Certificates in the context of computer security are digital documents used to verify the identity of individuals, computers, and other entities on a network.
+They play a crucial role in various aspects of information security, including SSL/TLS for secure web browsing, code signing, secure email, and more.

+### key concepts

+- `Public Key Infrastructure (PKI):`
+PKI is the framework used to manage digital certificates and public-key encryption.
+It enables secure data exchange by providing each entity with a pair of cryptographic keys: a public key and a private key.
+- `Digital Certificates:`
+A digital certificate is an electronic document that uses a digital signature to bind a public key with an identity — this can be an individual, a computer, or an organization.
+The certificate includes information about the key, identity, and the digital signature of an entity that has verified the certificate's contents.
+It's used to confirm that a public key belongs to the specific individual, organization, or device.
+- `Certificate Authority (CA)`
+A CA is a trusted entity that issues digital certificates.
+The CA verifies the identity and legitimacy of the certificate requestor before issuing a certificate.
+CAs play a critical role in how the internet operates and how transparent, trusted transactions can occur online.
+- `Certificate Validation`
+When a browser or other client device encounters a certificate, it checks to ensure the certificate is valid and trusted.
+The client validates the certificate's expiration date, the integrity of its signature, and its chain of trust (i.e., whether it was issued by a trusted CA).
+- `Chain of Trust`
+A series of certificates, each certifying the next, linking an end-user certificate to a root trust anchor (typically a root CA certificate).
+The chain of trust is a critical component of certificate trustworthiness.
+- `Revocation and Expiration`
+Certificates are issued with an expiration date, after which they are no longer valid.
+If a certificate is compromised before its expiration date, it can be revoked.
+Clients checking this certificate will see that it is no longer trusted.

+#### Use Cases:
+- `HTTPS`: Certificates are used to secure web browsing sessions.
+- `Secure Email`: Certificates are used to encrypt email content.
+- `Code Signing`: Certificates are used to sign software and scripts to verify that they have not been tampered with.

+Certificates are foundational to establishing a secure, trustworthy, and encrypted internet.
+They enable users to confidently engage in digital transactions, knowing that their information is secure and that the entities they are interacting with are who they claim to be.

+### Create certificate
 Creating a web certificate involves creating a Certificate Signing Request (CSR), having it signed by a Certificate Authority (CA), and then installing it on your web server.
 You can create a self-signed certificate for development and testing purposes, but for production, you should get your certificate signed by a trusted CA.

 ### Creating a Self-Signed Certificate using Java’s keytool